Neighborhood Hubs

 • Please tell me part of the plan is to get a good food cart pod setup like Oregon City.
 It’s embarrassing what Milwaukie has to offer compared to Oregon City despite being closer to the city.

-Mountain asked 8 months ago
+Mountain asked about 1 year ago

 Project Team: Thank you for your comment.
 The Neighborhood Hubs project does include discussions about allowing food carts and trucks in various Hub locations, but more as a temporary use for events or limited duration.
 This is because food carts and trucks are permitted wherever restaurants are allowed.
 So a food cart pod is already allowed in many of our commercial zones - it's a matter of a developer or property owner wanting to develop one.
 The city works with prospective businesses and property owners all the time to help make things happen - we would be happy to work with someone interested in developing a pod.